 In a separate paper, “Mechanistic Abstraction” (Philosophy of Science 2016, also coauthored with Gualtiero Piccinini), we argue that mechanistic explanations frequently abstract away from idiosyncratic details of individual cases and events to provide explanations with varying degrees of scope or generality.
 Our argument runs counter to recent interpretations that maintain mechanistic explanations are always enhanced by incorporating more detail about target systems.
 We show that mechanistic explanations frequently serve as type-level explanations with scope beyond particular instances.
 Once this generality is acknowledged, it is clear that the goal of providing such explanations means that greater detail will often undermine explanatory value, particularly by reducing scope.
 This paper provides important clarification on the relationship between, on one hand, detail and abstraction in the explanans and, on the other, the scope of the explanandum in mechanistic explanation.
 The clarity offered by our account helps to resolve contentious issues that have recently been debated in the more general framework of mechanistic explanation.

 I have also been developing a project in collaboration with Felipe De Brigard on the nature of human brain networks.
+That project recently received support through the National Science Foundation’s Science and Technology Studies division (Award #: 2218556; Abstract).
 Network neuroscience has grown exponentially in the past decade, particularly in the context of neuroimaging.
 This rapid development has induced many deep disagreements among researchers in the field.
 For instance, neuroimagers disagree regarding fundamental questions about what network models correspond to—for instance, whether they are mere summaries of data or instead correspond to important functional units within the brain— and whether they should be characterized cognitively (e.g., “salience” network) or strictly neuroanatomically (e.g., “medial fronto-parietal” network).
 Such issues cannot be settled simply by looking to data: they reflect deeper conceptual issues regarding how, for instance, abstract and idealized mathematical models provide useful information about target systems and what that means for the correspondence between the model and the actual system in the world.
 Our project seeks to bring clarity to these issues.
 We plan to produce several interdisciplinary articles that will, among other things, provide an analysis of the sorts of evidence required to attribute functions to brain networks as well as argue that different epistemic aims mandate different degrees of correspondence between network models and the world.
 This research project is timely, addresses a growing crisis in network neuroimaging, and promises to have immense impact both within and beyond cognitive neuroscience and philosophy of neuroscience.

 Philosophy of Perception

-The broad theme of my work in philosophy of perception lies in the idea that many of our intuitions about conscious experience and perceptual content are unreliable and that this unreliability presents many potential pitfalls to both philosophers and perceptual psychologists working on these topics.
-My approach to this topic is heavily informed by perceptual physiology and is guided by the idea that phenomenal experience is richer and more diverse than our work-a-day abilities to describe that experience with language.
+The broad theme of my work in philosophy of perception lies in the idea that many of our intuitions about conscious experience and perceptual content are unreliable and that this unreliability presents potential pitfalls to both philosophers and perceptual psychologists working on these topics.
+My approach to this topic is heavily informed by perceptual psychology and neurophysiology, and it is guided by the idea that phenomenal experience is richer and more diverse than our work-a-day abilities to describe that experience with language.

 In “Operationalizing Consciousness: Subjective Report and Task Performance” (Philosophy of Science 2013), I argue that standard forced-choice protocols in psychophysics, which require subjects to indicate whether they saw a stimulus, often rely on problematic assumptions about consciousness and representational content.
 I argue that the use of such tasks is grounded in a binary view of consciousness, which assumes that subjects must either be conscious of stimuli or must have no awareness of them at all.
 Such a binary view neglects a range of plausible alternatives between these extreme ends of the spectrum, and so the use of dichotomous tasks in the study of unconscious perception is dubious and question-begging.
 This paper provides a substantive, philosophically motivated critique of a prominent methodology in the study of perceptual experience.